 The Seriousness of OCD

-One of the biggest dilemmas with trying to explain your OCD to someone is, chances are, they won’t take it seriously.
+One of the biggest dilemmas in trying to explain OCD is many won’t take it seriously.
 Unfortunately, overcoming this obstacle may prove to be the hardest, but also the most rewarding.

 - It’s estimated that at least 1.2% of the U.S. adult population struggles with OCD.